Farmhouse/fhp2-drugs-and-daydreams/README.md

 In the past the theatres of this district rivaled those of Broadway, though, as is prone to happen when one’s character is based on make-up and wardrobe, over time that façade takes hold and the line between what is projected and what is blurs.
 Here, the police were frequently as criminal as those they patrolled, and the most unlawful and dangerous establishment owners were given a hero’s reverence.
 Transient in nature, a generation may change an entire street’s face from Jewish to Italian, or from shanty to tenement, or from theatre palaces to drug den.

 Sirens echo throughout this noiseless building.
 Light moves in ephemeral rays through the gaps in the boarded windows.
 Outside the sounds of the city swirl around.
 Traffic, yelling from the bar, people walking along the sidewalk behind the building.
 The Lower East Side is fashionable now, the desperation kept out of view.
-Putting my bags down, we traced cavernous darkened rooms and stairwells to the roof.
+Putting my bags down, we traced cavernous darkened rooms and stairwells up to the roof.

 > >